Irish culture is not something you simply observe – it is something you feel, join in and carry with you.

 A Living Tradition

-Perhaps the most magical aspect of Irish music, dance and storytelling is that they remain living traditions.
+The most magical aspect of Irish music, dance and storytelling is that they continue as living traditions.
 Young musicians learn from older players.
 Children practice dance steps after school.
 Storytellers reinterpret ancient myths for modern audiences.
+The past is never far away in Ireland!

 That is the magic of Irish culture.